Choosing a .NET Console UI Library

 License MIT MIT BSD-2-Clause MIT

-Honest take: Terminal.Gui and Spectre.Console have large communities and years of battle-testing.
-XenoAtom.Terminal.UI is brand new (January 2026) but built by Alexandre Mutel, a highly respected .NET developer (Markdig, SharpDX, Scriban, former .NET Foundation TSG member).
-SharpConsoleUI is solo-maintained.
+Honest take: Terminal.Gui and Spectre.Console have large communities and years of battle-testing, and Terminal.Gui v2 is now GA (not beta).
+XenoAtom.Terminal.UI is only ~5 months old but evolving rapidly (already at v3.7) and built by Alexandre Mutel, a highly respected .NET developer (Markdig, SharpDX, Scriban, former .NET Foundation TSG member).
+SharpConsoleUI is solo-maintained at ~232 stars.
 If you need maximum community support, StackOverflow answers, and long-term maintenance guarantees, the larger libraries are safer bets.
 SharpConsoleUI and XenoAtom compensate with rapid iteration and features the others don't offer.

 When NOT to Use SharpConsoleUI